ctkx/ctkxbot-docs/docs/index.md

-## Welcome to GitHub Pages
+## Welcome to CTKXbot's documentation

-You can use the [editor on GitHub](https://github.com/ctkx/ctkxbot-docs/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can do lots of things with this bot, but it gets confusing to remember all the commands, right?

 ### Markdown